OGKevin/ComBunqWebApp/README.md

   - Use Bunq CSV file and see a Pie of income, exapnses, transaction names and percentages

-# Know Issues

-- When user inputs his/her CSV data the Pie's wont get catagories like in the example at the top of the page.
-This can get fixed by using a catagory filter stored in the DB.
-I haven't found/made such filter yet.

 # Why Community ?